Nitrogen-Development/About/README.md

 # About
-The Description file for who we are, and what we do.
+This will be the description file for who we are, and what we do.